abudev-et/memories-game/README.md

-# Memories-game 2D Game 🎮
+# Memories 2D Game 🎮

 This project has been a great learning experience for me in JavaScript, especially in working with class-based components and 2D game development.
 Through this game, I have gained a deeper understanding of JavaScript concepts such as: